 Akerman Labor & Employment Breakfast Seminar Provides Guidance on Conducting Workplace Investigations

 Today’s employers are often called upon to conduct internal investigations into claims of workplace misconduct.
 When performed correctly, a proper workplace investigation can effectively shield an employer from liability in the face of many types of employment related claims.
-However, a poorly performed or ineffective workplace investigation can not only fail to protect the company from liability, but can actually … Continue Reading
+However, a poorly performed or ineffective workplace investigation can not only fail to protect the company … Continue Reading